codi0/dweb-research/README.md

-# Web3 research hub
+# dWeb research hub
-Welcome to the [codi.io](https://codi.io) research hub into open web3 infrastructure.
+Welcome to the [codi.io](https://codi.io) research hub into infrastructure for the decentralised web.

 ### Our mission

-To decentralise the world's computing infrastructure.
-We believe in an open web3 tech stack, composed of interoperable decentralised protocols, that will replace our reliance on centralised cloud providers and be accessible for every developer.
+To decentralise the web's computing infrastructure.
+We believe in an open, self-sovereign web that gives people control over their own data and provides opportunity for the many, not the few.

-We're creating an open-source development platform, integrating access to the best on-chain and off-chain solutions, to enable seamless creation and deployment of decentralised applications.
+We're creating a dWeb platform for developers, built using the best open-source decentralised solutions, to enable seamless creation and deployment of fully decentralised applications.

 ### How can I get involved?

-Join our [developer community](https://codi.io/discord) to ask questions, share your ideas, and get involved in creating an open web3 tech stack!
+Join our [developer community](https://codi.io/discord) to ask questions, share your ideas, and get involved in creating a developer platform for the dWeb.

 ### What problem are we trying to solve?

 Decentralised web technologies have developed significantly over the last decade; promising benefits such as censorship resistance, user-owned data, enchanced security, better privacy and 100% availability.
-The benefits of the decentralised web are becoming known as "web3".
+These benefits are being labelled in various ways, including "web3", "web5" and "dWeb".

 However, there are still significant challenges to overcome to compete with traditional "web2" solutions, typically comprising of vast centralised computing infrastructure and services, controlled by a small number of large corporations (AWS, GCP, Azure etc).
 They are low cost, fast, scalable and convenient.

-By contrast, the web3 ecosystem, and the interoperable standards necessary for it to function effectively, is still in its infancy.
-We seek to understand what a truly open, standards-based web3 infrastructure might look like, and bring together the best solutions to realise that vision.
+By contrast, the dWeb ecosystem, and the interoperable standards necessary for it to function effectively, is still in its infancy.
+We seek to understand what a truly open, standards-based dWeb infrastructure might look like, and bring together the best solutions to realise that vision.

 > As a web developer, I want to develop and run decentralised, performant software as easily as I can run software on AWS.

 ### Key questions to address

-1. What might an open, global web3 infrastructure look like?
+1. What might an open, global dWeb infrastructure look like?
 2. What existing protocols would be well suited to making up that infrastructure, and are there still gaps to fill?
 3. Can we create a working implementation of that joined-up infrastructure that is easy for anyone to run?